Effective as of 22 February 2023

 - makes it illegal to process their personal data, or

 - requires parental consent to process their personal data

 We do not knowingly collect or use personal data from children under the applicable Age Limit.
 If you're under the Age Limit, do not use the Spotify Service, and do not provide any personal data to us.
 Instead, we recommend using a Spotify Kids account.

 If you're a parent of a child under the Age Limit and become aware that your child has provided personal data to Spotify, contact us.

 If we learn that we've collected the personal data of a child under the applicable Age Limit, we'll take reasonable steps to delete the personal data.
 This may require us to delete the Spotify account for that child.

-When using a shared device on the main Spotify Service, you should be cautious about playing or recommending any content to individuals under 18 years old which could be inappropriate for them.
+When using a shared device on the main Spotify Service, be cautious about playing or recommending any inappropriate content to individuals under 18 years old.

 We may occasionally make changes to this Policy.